 Attacks on humanitarian workers

 Humanitarian workers and foreign aid agencies have been targeted by militants in the past.
 A foreign humanitarian worker kidnapped in Quetta, Baluchistan, in January 2012 was murdered in late April.
-On 10 March 2010, the office of an international aid agency in Khyber-Pakhtunkhwa was attacked.
-On 5 October 2009, the office of a UN humanitarian agency was bombed.
-A number of humanitarian workers were killed in these attacks.
-In addition, on 12 November 2008, a US aid worker was killed by militants in Peshawar.
+Five foreign humanitarian workers have been kidnapped in Pakistan since July 2011, including in Lahore and Multan in Punjab and Naushahro Feroz in Sindh.
 Further attacks on humanitarian workers and aid agencies are possible.
-Five foreign humanitarian workers have been kidnapped in Pakistan since July 2011, including in Lahore and Multan in Punjab and Naushahro Feroz in Sindh.
 See under Safety and Security: Terrorism: Kidnapping for details.

 Attacks on Pakistani Government sites